junxit/us-congress-bills-112/bill.md

 ## § 6.
 Eligibility for other Federal benefits

-No sums or other benefits provided to the Tribe under this Act shall result in the reduction or denial of any Federal services, benefits, or programs to the Tribe or to any member of the Tribe to which the Tribe or member is entitled or eligible because of—
+No benefits provided to the Tribe under this Act shall result in the reduction or denial of any Federal services, benefits, or programs to the Tribe or to any member of the Tribe to which the Tribe or member is entitled or eligible because of—

 - **(1)** the status of the Tribe as a federally recognized Indian tribe; or
 - **(2)** the status of the member as a member of the Tribe.

-## § 7.
-Authorization of appropriations

-There are authorized to be appropriated to carry out this Act such sums as are necessary.